uncharted-causemos/quickstart/README.md

 ### Running infrastructure stack
 A docker-compose file is provided here with all the necessary infrastructure for Causemos backend.
 Note this is quite a heavy stacked and may not perform well on a single computer/laptop.

+After cloning this repository
 ```
 cd infra

 docker-compose up
 ```

 ### Infrastructure setup/defaults
-When the stack is brought up ther are a couple of configurations we need to do:
+After the infrastructure is brought up ther are a couple of configurations we need to do:

 ##### Prefect setup
 Goto prefect `http://localhost:8080` and create a new "Production" project